• Skip to main content

 FAQ

-How do you store Kokosmakronen?
+How do you store coconut biscuits?

-Due to the egg whites, Kokosmakronen are best stored in the fridge in an airtight container once they’re fully cooled down.
+Due to the egg whites, macaroons are best stored in the fridge in an airtight container once they’re fully cooled down.
 Add parchment paper between the layers of macaroons to prevent them from sticking to each other.
 They stay fresh for about 3-4 days.

-Can you freeze Kokosmakronen?
+Can you freeze coconut macaroon cookies?

 Yes, you can.
 They can be stored in the freezer for up to 3 months in a freezer-proof container.
 Add sheets of parchment paper between the layers to prevent them from sticking to each other.

-How to serve Kokosmakronen?
+How to serve coconut macaroons?

-Remove the cookies from the fridge 1-2 hours before serving.
+Remove the meringue cookies from the fridge 1-2 hours before serving.
 The condensation is absorbed by the sugar making the macaroons extra moist on the inside.

 Three coconut macaroons (Kokosmakronen) on a wooden board and grey tea towel.
 A bowl of extra macaroons is blurred out in the background.

-Caro
+Caro Jensen

 5 from 2 votes

-Prep Time 8 mins
+Prep Time 8 minutes

-Cook Time 12 mins
+Cook Time 12 minutes

-Total Time 20 mins
+Total Time 20 minutes

 Course Dessert

-Cuisine German
+Cuisine American, French, German

-Servings 36 macaroons
+Servings 36 cookies

 Calories 57 kcal